astropy/package-template/docs/nextsteps.rst

 The default workflows in ``.github/workflows`` show how to set up integration testing upon every push or pull request, ``ci_tests.yml``, and how to run scheduled tests via cron, ``ci_cron_weekly.yml``.
 The default ``ci_tests.yml`` file contains a large number of builds against various versions of Python, astropy, and numpy, and you should choose the ones relevant to your project.
-Generally, you should aim to always have your ``master`` branch work with the latest stable and latest development version of astropy (i.e. the astropy git master branch) and the same versions of python and numpy supported by astropy.
+Generally, you should aim to always have your ``main`` branch work with the latest stable and latest development version of astropy (i.e. the astropy git master branch) and the same versions of python and numpy supported by astropy.
 The template ``ci_tests.yml`` covers those versions; in some circumstances you may need to limit the versions your package covers.